web3-storage/docs/docs/how-tos/retrieve.md

 You can easily fetch any data stored using Web3.Storage using an HTTP gateway.
 Because IPFS is a peer-to-peer, decentralized network, you can use any public gateway to fetch your data.
 In this guide, we'll use the gateway at `dweb.link`, but you can check the [list of public gateways](https://ipfs.github.io/public-gateway-checker/) to find the best one for your needs.

-When you [store data using the Web3.Storage client][howto-store], the `put` method returns an [IPFS Content ID][ipfs-docs-cid] string.
+When you [store data using the Web3.Storage client][howto-store], the `put` method returns an [IPFS content identifier (CID)][ipfs-docs-cid] string.
 That CID points to an IPFS directory that contains all the files passed in to the `put` method.

 You can view a listing of all the files in the directory using an IPFS gateway by creating a gateway URL.
 For example, if your CID is `bafybeidd2gyhagleh47qeg77xqndy2qy3yzn4vkxmk775bg2t5lpuy7pcu`, you can make a URL for the gateway at `dweb.link`: [dweb.link/ipfs/bafybeidd2gyhagleh47qeg77xqndy2qy3yzn4vkxmk775bg2t5lpuy7pcu](https://dweb.link/ipfs/bafybeidd2gyhagleh47qeg77xqndy2qy3yzn4vkxmk775bg2t5lpuy7pcu).